Ben-Malin/ben-malin.github.io/index.md

 Field Operation and Manipulation?
 More like Fluids Odium and Masochism...

-Hopefully some of these posts can make your OpenFOAM learning experience easier
+Hopefully some of these posts can make your OpenFOAM learning experience easier.